Gr33nCamper/Paul-s-Website/Sanrio.md

 Like surely there's no way they expect us to go 60 MPH around a corner like that??

 Had to slow down for safety reasons ⚠️

+&nbsp;

+&nbsp;

+**Sep 05, 2022:**

+HEAT WAVE TODAy 🔥🔥🥵

+The high was above 100ºF

+Since we ran out of Bing CHiLLiNG, it was a sERiOUS eMERGeNCY 🚨

+Got some guava ice cream and five qts of Neapolitan 🍦🍓🍫

+Also raw salmon for sashimi, cocktail shrimp, and POWER-C MACHINE Naked

+Two watermelon 🍉 were also consumed at home